-Unique active customers.
+- Unique active customers.
 The consolidated unique active customer count is the number of individual customers who purchased from us in a given period, with no regard to the frequency of purchase.
 For example, if a single customer makes two distinct purchases within a twelve-month period or is a distinct customer purchasing from Vistaprint and Albumprinter, that customer is tallied only once in the unique active customer count.
 We determine the uniqueness of a customer by looking at certain customer data.
 Unique active customers are driven by both the number of new customers we acquire, as well as our ability to retain customers after their first purchase.
-During our early growth phase, we focused more resources on the acquisition of new customers.
+During our early growth phase, we focused more resources on the acquisition of new customers through the value of our offering and our broad-based marketing efforts targeted at the mass market for micro business customers.
 As we have grown larger, our acquisition focus has been supplemented with expanded retention efforts, such as email offers, customer service, and expanding our product offering.
 Our unique active customer count has grown significantly over the years, and we expect it will continue to grow as we see additional opportunity to drive both new customer acquisitions as well as increased retention rates.
-A retained customer is any unique customer in a specific period who has also purchased in any prior period.

-• Average bookings per unique active customer.
+A retained customer is any unique customer in a specific period who has also purchased in any prior period. - Average bookings per unique active customer.
 Average bookings per unique active customer is total bookings, which represents the value of total customer orders received on our websites, for a given period of time divided by the total number of unique active customers, regardless of brand, who purchased during that same period of time.
 We seek to increase average bookings per unique active customer as a means of increasing revenue.
 Average bookings per unique active customer are influenced by the frequency that a customer purchases from us, the number of products and feature upgrades a customer purchases in a given period, as well as the mix of tenured customers versus new customers within the unique active customer count, as tenured customers tend to purchase more than new customers.
 Average bookings per unique active customer have grown over a multi-year period, though they do sometimes fluctuate from one quarter to the next depending upon the type of products we promote during a period and promotional discounts we offer.
 For example, among other things, seasonal product offerings, such as holiday cards, can cause changes in bookings per customer in our second fiscal quarter ended December 31.